 - facilitating the encounter between Danish performing arts and the international performing arts scene through international activities, including co-productions, international guest performances and tours, and residencie

 - If you are planning on applying for project funding from the European Commission, e.g. from Creative Europe, you can apply for support from this funding programme to cover part of your own contribution to the project budget.

 Please see also our funding programme “Performing Arts: International Activities for funding for international activities up to DKK 75,000".

 The Danish Arts Foundation’s Committee for Performing Arts Project Funding evaluates the incoming applications.

-- projects with incorporated international planning
+- projects with international aspects

 - international guest performances and touring activities that involve several performances and other related activities (e.g. networking, workshops/master classes, research etc.)

 - activities with a verified mutual interest regarding resources and interests and future collaborations

 - activities where an exchange of experience with the Danish performing arts scene is taken into account